 - An additional safeguard is that each symbol is transmitted twice in succession, which additionally protects against short-term electromagnetic interference.
 Three different methods are therefore used to protect data transmission against external interference.
 All in all, this leads to stable data transmission, even under unfavorable transmission conditions.

-Utilizing these mechanisms ensure that all data reaches its destination without errors and in harsh industrial environments.
+Utilizing these mechanisms ensures that all data reaches its destination without errors and in harsh industrial environments.

-ASi-5 supports Industry 4.0 application with an extensive feature set.
+ASi-5 supports Industry 4.0 applications with an extensive feature set.
 With the ASI4U-V5, Renesas provides a solution that reduces the integration effort of an ASi-5 interface to the minimum.